JeffCohen/workbook/books/law713/1-setup/1-introduction/5-macos-complete.md

    At this point you should see some output starting with **ruby 2.4.2....** or something similar.
 If not, ask for help, because the next step won't work.

-5. Assuming everything is good so far, we can install Rails:
+5. Assuming everything is good so far, we can install Rails.
+Enter your computer password if prompted.

    ```
    echo "export GEM_HOME=$HOME/.gem/ruby/2.4.0" >> ~/.bashrc